 Here are a few tips for your search:

-- Use the census as a guide: whenever you see that a person you are researching owns land, then you should automatically know deed research is necessary.
+- Use census records as a guide: whenever you see that a person you are researching owns land, then you should automatically know deed research is necessary.

 - Search the deed indexes for the names of every known child.
-When you look at the deed indexes, look for grantors that include the phrase “and others” or “et al.” When creating the indexes, the court clerk can’t possibly write all those names in the index, so he will simply pick one.
-The 1950 deed was indexed under “Hennie Waters and others” to “George E. Waters.”
+When you look at the deed indexes, look for grantors that include the phrase “and others” or “et al.” When creating the indexes, the court clerk can’t possibly write all names in the index when a group of heirs are buying or selling land, so he will simply pick one.
+The 1950 deed discussed above was indexed under “Hennie Waters and others” to “George E. Waters.”
 So be on the lookout for that.

 - Deeds will often provide the history of the land, and also include the book and page number for referenced deeds (although in these examples that detail was not given).